chef/chef-oss-practices/README.md

 This is a starting point for contributing to all of Chef's software and a wonderful spot for information on how to join in on the fun.

+Looking for something specific?
+Check out our [Table of Contents](table-of-contents.md).

 To learn more about each of our project's structure and organization, please refer to [Governance](governance.md).

+We are currently rolling out these processes to all of Chef's Open Source projects in stages and will be iterating as we go - we would love you to [contribute](CONTRIBUTING.md)!

 ## Inspiration